Simulants at Mines

 Regolith simulants are a staple of technology development and hardware testing for lunar, martian and asteroid applications.
 But are the simulants people produce and use actually appropriate for the tasks at hand?

+At the Colorado School of Mines, we’re working on a meticulous approach to developing and characterizing regolith simulants for every planetary body and for every use case.
 We have prototypes of general-purpose simulants for the Moon (highlands & mare), Mars (an updated version of MGS-1), and carbonaceous asteroids.
-We’re also working on a special-purpose simulant “Mooncastle” that accurately captures the extremely poor flowability of lunar regolith.
+We’re also working on a special-purpose simulant that would accurately capture the extremely poor flowability of lunar regolith.

 Simulant Certification and Standards